SSoTme/13-ways-of-looking-at-a-turtle/README.md

   1. A Triangle
   2. Three Lines
+  3. A Polygon

-  3. A PolygonIn Designing the single source of truth for this project, I call the first two examples "PredefinedScript".
+In Designing the single source of truth for this project, I call the first two examples "PredefinedScript".
 This is a script which only uses the basic Turtle Commands to complete a certain sequence of steps (a "PredefinedScriptStep").

 At this point in time, the SSoT for this project includes 3 Predefined Scripts.
 They are: